 7. Give the recruiter what they need

 Some recruiters may ask for references or writing samples—whatever it may be, give the recruiter what they ask for during the appropriate phase in the process.
 Just like winning over an employer, you have to win over a recruiter.
 Remember that recruiters don’t work for the candidates, so if you send recruiters your information without giving them exactly what they want, they may not work with you.

 Do not use functional resume formats or skills resume summaries.
-Recruiters find those useless, so do not use those.
+Recruiters find those useless.
 Executive resume formats are essential to making the best first impression with a recruiter.
 I also suggest not to go back more than 15 to 20 years for most professionals.
 While there are exceptions for every rule, erring on the side of less is typically better for most executives.
 Frankly, you will not get hired in today’s market, nor can a recruiter get a fee, for something you did 20+ years ago.
 Keep it recent and relevant.

 Working effectively with a good recruiter is like a lot of other relationships you have developed in life.
 Like all worthy relationships, these require time and research.
-If you find you are not getting calls back from executive recruiters, shift gears and put in as much effort with an executive recruiter as you do with other professional relationships.
-You will soon find that you will be well on your way to having a successful dealings with the right executive recruiters.
+If you find you are not getting calls back from your recruiter, shift gears and put in as much effort as you do with other professional relationships.
+You will soon find that you will be well on your way to having successful dealings with the right executive recruiters.

 Written by Lisa Rangel, Executive Resume Writer